-Rob later joined the Board of Directors in June 2017, chairing the Inter-Chapter Collaboration Committee (formerly the Issues and Resources Committee) and participating in the Rural Policy Working Group, which created a document of advocacy recommendations for students and allies in rural areas.
-Rob later moved to Rhode Island, in which he joined in advocacy efforts with Protect Families First, the RI ACLU, Preventing Overdose Naloxone Intervention (PONI), and other organizations to oppose a drug-induced homicide law.
-Rob then joined the newly founded Substance Use Policy, Education, and Recovery PAC (SUPERPAC), which is currently leading the Rhode Island effort for drug reclassification.
+Rob later joined the SSDP Board of Directors in June 2017, chairing the Inter-Chapter Collaboration Committee (formerly the Issues and Resources Committee) and participating in the Rural Policy Working Group, which created a document of advocacy recommendations for students and allies in rural areas.
+Rob moved to Rhode Island after graduation in December 2017, where he joined in advocacy efforts with multiple organizations to oppose a drug-induced homicide law, legalize cannabis for adult use, open a safe consumption space, and to reclassify personal drug possession felonies to misdemeanors.

 Rob joined SSDP staff and moved to DC in June 2019 as the U.S. Movement Building Fellow for the Midwest, Northeast, and Pacific Regions.
 Outside of SSDP, Rob continues to engage in criminal justice reform and antiracist focused organizing, with a specific focus on reallocating funding from Metro PD to drastically needed public health and housing services.